LUSFiber: History

 On July 16, 2005, the proposal was put to a vote, and the residents of Lafayette approved of the city's plan by a margin of 62% for and 38% against.
 In order to raise money for the project, the city had to borrow money through tax-exempt bonds.
 Again the state cable association and BellSouth sued Lafayette, alleging the bond ordinance didn't comply with state law.
 The suit was won by the city in district court but an appellate court panel ruled 3-0 that the city's ordinance to sell bonds violated the Local Government Fair Competition Act's requirement that the money to fund the fiber project must not be subsidized by funds from the existing utilities system.

 Lafayette followed up the court loss with a new ordinance that amended the original.
 Two citizens of Lafayette sued (known as Elizabeth Naquin et al.) as well as Bellsouth.
 Bellsouth inexplicably declined to pay court costs for submission of the suit and ended up dropping the suit.
 Naquin et al. remained.
 LUS won in district court, but the appeals court again decided 3-0 that the city's ordinance violated the Local Government Fair Competition Act in a similar manner as the original ordinance.
 This time the city appealed to the Louisiana State Supreme court.
 The high court decided that the appeals court's ruling to enjoin (prevent) the city from selling bonds was based on a brief that was filed too late.
 When the high court threw out this brief, the argument that had succeeded in appeals court was no longer allowed.
 A unanimous ruling by the Louisiana State Supreme court reversed the appeals court's decision.
 This allowed the city to proceed with the sale of the bonds to fund the project.

 In 2007, Lafayette was finally able to start issuing bonds.
 Construction started in 2008 on the network, and the first customers were receiving service in February 2009.

+In 2025, LUS Fiber was rebranded to LFT Fiber.